kobygold23-boop/football-cash-app/README.md

-# football-cash-app
-Simple football cash game
+Football Game 🎮⚽

+A simple football game built with HTML, CSS, and JavaScript.
+Player movement works using on-screen controls.